Coastal Carolina vs. Georgia State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The 56.4 PPG average total in Panthers games this season is 3.9 points more than this game's over/under.
+- The 52-point over/under for this game is 4.4 points below the 56.4 points per game average total in Panthers games this season.

 Coastal Carolina Stats and Trends

-- Coastal Carolina has five wins against the spread in nine games this year.

-- The Chanticleers have an ATS record of 5-2 in their seven games when favored by 10 points or more so far this season.
+- The Chanticleers are 5-2 ATS when favored by 10.5 points or more this season.

 - Coastal Carolina's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Coastal Carolina is 4-1 against the spread and 6-0 overall in games when it puts up more than 29.1 points.
+- Coastal Carolina is 4-1 against the spread and 6-0 overall this season when the team notches more than 29.1 points.

-- When Coastal Carolina churns out over 423.7 yards, the team is 4-2 against the spread and 7-0 overall.
+- In games that Coastal Carolina amasses over 423.7 yards, the team is 4-2 against the spread and 7-0 overall.

 - This year, the Chanticleers have five turnovers, six fewer than the Panthers have takeaways (11).